 Every journey ends at a point, including pregnancy.
-At the end of this beautiful journey of changes and expectations, your little one would arrive in your arms; right after an important event called labor and, by extension, labor contractions (if you are having a vaginal delivery).
+At the end of this beautiful journey of changes and expectations, your little one would arrive in your arms; right after an important event called labor (induced or not) and, by extension, labor contractions (if you are having a vaginal delivery).

 A contraction can be described as a tightening or cramping feeling.
 In labor, it starts at the back and moves to the front in a wave-like manner, and at the beginning it is similar to a menstrual cramp.

 What exactly are labor contractions?
 What are the different stages of labor?
 How can I time my contractions?

 - What Are The Stages of Labor Contractions?

 - 2. Active Labor

 - How Long Does Labor Last?

 - Key Terms About Timing Contractions

 - A Final Word from Edie & Amy

 What Are Labor Contractions?